polpo/scsi-activity-led/README.md

 A BOM is in the [bom.csv](bom.csv) file, consisting of:

 - 74LVC1G14 Schmitt trigger logic inverter.
-I've specifically chosen the Nexperia 74LVC1G14GV,125 because the trigger voltages in its datasheet match the best with SCSI logic level.
+I've specifically chosen the Nexperia 74LVC1G14GV,125 because the trigger voltages in its datasheet match the best with SCSI logic levels.
 - 2- and 3-pin headers.
 The 2-pin header is keyed so it fits perfectly with the HD LED connector on the Macintosh SE and SE/30 in the proper orientation.
 - One 150 ohm 1206 SMT resistor to limit current to the LED.

+Soldering the SMT components shouldn't be too hard even if you don't have SMT soldering experience.
+Just use plenty of flux, place the parts, and touch the pads with a soldering iron coated with solder.

 ## Connecting the adapter ##